Enable HTTPS on your website

 Two significant reasons have developed this week.

 Firstly, you may have heard in the news about Krack.
-This is an exploit which allows attackers to bypass the security used on most WiFi networks.
+This is an exploit that allows attackers to bypass the security used on most WiFi networks.
 If you’re using HTTPS to access a website this doesn’t pose a risk.

 Secondly, the worlds most common web browser – Google Chrome – is changing the way they display the security of websites.
 With the release, this month of version 62, any website which collects any information, even a simple contact form, will start to advise visitors that the site is ‘not secure’.